BP-H/superNova_2177/README.md

 Import these helpers at the top of your Streamlit files to keep the UI code clean and consistent.
-Run these commands from the repository root. **Do not** execute `python ui.py` directly as that bypasses Streamlit's runtime.
+Run these commands from anywhere in the repository. `python ui.py` now launches the Streamlit server automatically and is equivalent to running `streamlit run ui.py`.

 Exporting plots as static images requires the `kaleido` package.
 Install it using `pip install -r requirements-streamlit.txt` if it isn't already available.